Mesoamerican Long Count calendar: Earliest Long Counts

 The earliest contemporaneous Long Count inscription yet discovered is on Stela 2 at Chiapa de Corzo, Chiapas, Mexico, showing a date of 36 BCE, although Stela 2 from Takalik Abaj, Guatemala might be earlier.
 Takalik Abaj Stela 2's highly battered Long Count inscription shows 7 bak'tuns, followed by k'atuns with a tentative 6 coefficient, but that could also be 11 or 16, giving the range of possible dates to fall between 236 and 19 BCE.

 Although Takalik Abaj Stela 2 remains controversial, this table includes it, as well as six other artifacts with the eight oldest Long Count inscriptions according to Dartmouth professor Vincent H. Malmström (two of the artifacts contain two dates and Malmström does not include Takalik Abaj Stela 2).
 Interpretations of inscriptions on some artifacts differ.

 Of the six sites, three are on the western edge of the Maya homeland and three are several hundred kilometers further west, leading some researchers to believe that the Long Count calendar predates the Maya.
 La Mojarra Stela 1, the Tuxtla Statuette, Tres Zapotes Stela C and Chiapa Stela 2 are all inscribed in an Epi-Olmec, not Maya, style.
 El Baúl Stela 2, on the other hand, was created in the Izapan style.

 The first unequivocally Maya artifact is Stela 29 from Tikal, with the Long Count date of 292 CE (8.12.14.8.15), more than 300 years after Stela 2 from Chiapa de Corzo.

 More recently, with the discovery in Guatemala of the San Bartolo (Maya site) stone block text (c.
 300 BCE), it has been argued that this text celebrates an upcoming time period ending celebration.
-This time period may have been projected to end sometime between 7.3.0.0.0 and 7.5.0.0.0 — 295 and 256 BCE, respectively.
-Besides this being the earliest Maya hieroglyphic text so far uncovered, it would arguably be the earliest glyphic evidence to date of Long Count notation in Mesoamerica.
+This time period may have been projected to end sometime between 7.3.0.0.0 (295 BCE) and 7.5.0.0.0 (256 BCE).
+Besides being the earliest Maya hieroglyphic text so far uncovered, this would arguably be the earliest evidence to date of Long Count notation in Mesoamerica.

+Latest Long Counts

+The Xultun Stela 10 at the site of Xultun in Guatemala, excavations in 1915 found an inscription with a Long Count date of "10.3.0.0.0 1 Ajaw 3 Yaxk’in (ad 889)", at that time the latest.
+Monument inscriptions at Seibal and Uaxactun in Guatemala had the same date.
+For context, the latest known long count date from Palenque is "9.18.9.4.4, corresponding to A.D.
+November 15, 799" (November 11 Julian GMT), on pottery.
+Inscriptions from Toniná (on a jade stone) and Tzibanche in Mexico had a long count date of "10.4.0.0.0" (January 18, 909 AD - January 13 Julian GMT).
+The Dresden Codex has a long count date of 10.19.6.1.8" (September 25, 1210 AD - September 18 Julian GMT) though this may not be historical.